 One in every two people will contract a sexually transmitted disease, or STD, by age 25.
 If you’re sexually active, regular STD screening detects sexual diseases so you can get treated and prevent complications.
-OB/GYN physicians Luis DeLeon Usuga, MD, and Isamarie Lora-Alcantara, MD, offer STD screening tests at Dr. DeLeon's Woman's Health Care in Rowlett, Texas.
+OB/GYN physician Luis DeLeon Usuga, MD, offers STD screening tests at Dr. DeLeon's Woman's Health Care in Rowlett, Texas.
 Call to schedule an STD screening today.

 STDs, or sexually transmitted diseases, are diseases or infections spread through sexual activity.
 You can contract an STD through vaginal, anal, or oral sex and even genital skin-to-skin contact in some cases.
 Examples of common STDs include: